mrthlinh/FIFA-World-Cup-Prediction/report/report.md

    While "Win" and "Lose" are while separate, "Draw" seems to be mixed between other labels.

+__New EDA__ : EDA for new features for World Cup and UEFA EURO

+What questions?
+1.

 # Model Training and Evaluation
 ### Train-Test ratio
 We split data into 70:30